Well, it’s here. December has arrived and that means that in just four days, I’ll be sitting the long awaited HSK exam.

 Once again, I would like to welcome to #clearthelist where we share our monthly goals!
-For those of you unfamiliar with #clearthelist, I cohost it with a lovely team of bloggers: Lindsay of Lindsay Does Languages, Esther of Local Adventurer, and Mariah of Food, Booze & Baggage.
-You should definitely take a minute to head over and check out their sites if you haven’t already!
+For those of you unfamiliar with #clearthelist, I cohost it with a lovely bloggers: Lindsay of Lindsay Does Languages.
+You should definitely take a minute to head over and check out her site if you haven’t already!

 We’d absolutely love for you to a part of our community.
 You can join us by adding a link to your own goal post below.

 So let’s get started, sharing our goals and motivating one another to #clearthelist!